davidqm7/TestingQAProject/README.md

 David Quintanilla - Completed everything.

 ## Architecture
 The brower side comes from HTML, CSS, and Blazor components.
 The server side uses Blazor components, written in C#, handle how the calculator works and updates.
 For testing the web application uses NUnit.
-Uses Nunit for testing the methods and Playwright to test the UI behaves coorectly.
+Uses Nunit for testing the methods and Playwright to test the UI behaves correctly.

 ![image](https://github.com/davidqm7/TestingQAProject/assets/128763329/126ea783-ec29-454c-9b57-089caf03c65d)